Feeling Tired After Meals or Lunch Means Low Body O2

 Are you tired after eating?
-As we discussed before, night sleep is generally the most negative factor that reduces body-oxygen levels.
+As we discussed before, night sleep is generally the most negative factor that increases breathing and reduces body-oxygen levels.
 The following most damaging factor is eating or meals, especially large ones.
 You can easily prove that eating dramatically reduces your body-oxygen content using a simple body-oxygen test (see the links below).
 It is a common effect that body-oxygen test results are reduced by up to 50% or 10 seconds due to ineffective breathing.
 Consequently, most people feel tired after eating.
-What is the mechanism?
+What are causes and the mechanism?

-Overeating produces a serious biochemical shock on the whole organism due to factors related to heavy breathing (or breathing more than the medical norm).
+Overeating causes a serious biochemical shock on the whole organism due to factors related to heavy breathing (or breathing more than the medical norm).
 Heavy breathing reduces CO2 in the blood and that causes constriction of blood vessels (see the image below) and the suppressed Bohr effect (less oxygen is released in tissues).
-Both effects lead to tissue hypoxia and feeling tired after eating.
+Both effects cause tissue hypoxia and feeling tired after eating.

 People with normal breathing parameters (or with more than 40 seconds for the body-oxygen test) do not feel exhaustion after eating and can do light physical exercise, like walking or gardening, with no problems.
 Furthermore, normal breathing also means fast digestion or about 2 hours to digest a normal or regular meal.